We recommend climbing Kilimanjaro between mid December and March, or between mid June and October, to enjoy the best weather conditions.

 When is the best time to climb Kilimanjaro?

 While you can climb Kilimanjaro any time of year, some months are just better than others.
-You want good weather conditions, for instance, but you also want to consider things like crowds and seasonal prices.
-We aim to help you choose the best time of year for you to climb the mountain by identifying all of the different factors and offering our cumulative expert advice, which is based on many years of trekking Kilimanjaro.
+We aim to help you choose the best time of year for you to climb the mountain by offering our cumulative expert advice, which is based on many years of trekking Kilimanjaro.

 - Kilimanjaro’s five climate zones

 - Packing for each climate zone